waldyrious/computefreely/CONTRIBUTING.md

 - be of a fresh installation, no user-modifications or changes
 - be of the desktop, do not have any windows, menus, etc. open
 - be of at least 720p resolution
-- follow the name convention of the other included screenshots that is `desktop-<name>-<version>`
+- follow the name convention of the other included screenshots, that is `<distro-name>-<version>.png`

 An acceptable version of the project logo must:

 - be of the distribution icon, not the wordmark
 - be in SVG format, a PNG or other file format will not display
-- follow the name convention of the other included logos that is `distro-<name>`
+- follow the name convention of the other included logos, that is `<distro-name>.svg`
 - be 200x200 pixels and the logo is at most 160x160 within that

 ## Updating An Existing Post